 María Jesús Martínez González, María Montes Solis, Elena Khomenko, Iñigo Arregui Uribe-Echevarria, Basilio Ruiz Cobo, Manuel Collados Vera, Andrés Asensio Ramos, Carlos Westendorp Plaza, Carlos José Díaz Baso, Juan Carlos Trelles Arjona

-Colaboradores del IAC: Héctor Socas Navarro, Manuel Luna Bennasar, Ana Belén Griñón Marín,
+IAC Collaborators: Héctor Socas Navarro, Manuel Luna Bennasar, Ana Belén Griñón Marín

 Magnetic fields are at the base of star formation and stellar structure and evolution.
 When stars are born, magnetic fields brake the rotation during the collapse of the mollecular cloud.
 In the end of the life of a star, magnetic fields can play a key role in the form of the strong winds that lead to the last stages of stellar evolution.
 During the whole adult life of a star, magnetic fields are the origin of stellar activity.
 Our Sun has magnetic fields that give rise to such spectacular activity that impacts the climate on Earth.
 The magnetic activity in other stars is, in some cases, of orders of magnitude more intense than the solar one, influencing – often drastically – the transport of chemical species and angular momentum, as well as affecting the possible planetary systems around them.